How to Fit a Shower Tray

 Step 8

-Then, using the suction lifters, pick up the shower tray and put it into position on the mortar base, using the wall as your guide.
-Push it firmly down into place on the mortar bed and then remove the glass suction lifters.
+Using the suction lifters, pick up the shower tray and put it into position on the mortar base, using the wall as your guide.
+Push down firmly so it sits in place on top of the mortar bed, before removing the glass suction lifters.
+Check with a spirit level that the base is level, or adjust accordingly.

 Step 9